bbchk/personal_config/README.md

 ## todo
 connect vpn on interval
 create collection of git hooks for quality of life that will be copied in every repo cloned

+# TODO:
+# - set default input device for microphone
+#
+# - setup dev dir and pull the most improtant projects
+# - install rust
+# - install ts and ts lang server ╰$ npm install -g typescript typescript-language-server
+#
+# install desktop postman agent
+# install sioyek

+we need to link .zsh_history from secrets/ to dotfiles and from dotfiles we link it to ~

+make it so every pane in tmux would be named after file name

+make shortcut for ``````

+add fzf plugin to commands in nvim